 - Hide unwanted details in your visuals.

-- Provide focus to your widgets with pleasant colors.
+- Provide appeal to your widgets with pleasant colors.

 - Categorize large data with drill-down behavior.